raymondedwards95/MinimumGlacierModel/README.md

 # MinimumGlacierModel

-Code for a Minimum Glacier Model (MGM).
-Here it is applied to the glacier Veteranen on Spitsbergen.
+Code for a Minimum Glacier Model (MGM), written for an assignment for the course _Ice and Climate_.
+Here, the model is applied to the glacier Veteranen on Spitsbergen.

 ## Usage
 First import the modules: